With ex-PM Imran Khan in custody, Pakistan cracks down on his supporters, arresting hundreds

 Officials say Khan’s supporters in particular targeted military installations because he has been blaming the military for his 2022 ouster, while also claiming it was a conspiracy by Washington and Sharif’s government — charges that both the United States and Khan’s successor have denied.
 The military has also said it played no role in Khan’s ouster.

+Amid the violence, Khan supporters have attacked the military headquarters in Rawalpindi and security posts in the northwest, torching the security Chakdara fort on the border with Afghanistan.
+In Lahore on Tuesday night, demonstrators ransacked and burned down the residence of the regional commander, Lt.
+Gen. Salman Fayyaz Ghani.

-The military on Wednesday issued a strongly worded statement, vowing to respond to attacks by demonstrators with full force.
+The military vowed on Wednesday to respond to attacks by demonstrators with full force.
 It said the attacks on its installations were launched in an orchestrated manner, and the violence was a “black chapter” in the country’s history.

-The military has directly ruled Pakistan for more than half of the 75 years since the country gained independence from British colonial rule, and wields considerable power over civilian governments.
+The military has directly ruled Pakistan for more than half of the 75 years since the country gained independence from British colonial rule and wields considerable power over civilian governments.

 Associated Press writers Babar Dogar in Lahore and Riaz Khan in Peshawar, Pakistan, contributed to this story.